Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: The FIW-MM Database

-\textbf{Visual branch.} We first split a video into scenes using two global measures under the assumption that, statistically, neighboring frames will match as close as 90\%: HSV (\ie color) and local binary patterns~\cite{ahonen2006face} (\ie texture) features were extracted and used to parameterize two probabilistic representations per frame, which were compared using KL-Divergence and compared to a threshold of 0.1~\cite{sanchez2017multimedia}.
-This produces a set of shots for each of the $V$ videos of size $C$, \ie $v_c\in\{1, \dots, C\}$ represents all shots detected in the $i$-th video.
-From there the first, last and the frame in between closest to the centroid (in color and texture) of the entire track (\ie the beginning, end, and the assumed best representation for the respective clip).
-The three frames per clip are then passed through a MTCNN face detector~\cite{zhang2016joint}, and clips with no faces detected in at least one of these frames.
-Furthermore, the set of clips is filtered further by comparing detected faces to the ground-truth faces of \ac{fiw}.
-Again, clips with no matches are discarded.
-Note that this was a means to quickly drop unwanted data.
-To compare faces, ArcFace encoded faces were encoded via the architecture, training details, and \emph{matcher} in~\cite{deng2019arcface}.
-Specifically,
+\textbf{\diff{Step 3.} Visual branch.} A video was first parsed into scenes by using two global measures and with the assumption that, statistically, neighboring frames of the same shot will match as close as 90\% when comparing HSV (\ie color) and local binary patterns~\cite{ahonen2006face} (\ie texture) features.
+The features were extracted and used to parameterize two probabilistic representations per frame (\ie one per feature).
+Then, neighboring frames were measured via KL-Divergence and compared with a threshold of 0.1~\cite{sanchez2017multimedia}.
+A pair of frames that scored below the threshold were assumed to be shot boundary frames for $V$ videos of size $T\text{,}$ \ie \dif{$v_t\in\{1, 2, \dots, C\}$} represents all shots detected in the $i$-th video.
+The first, \dif{last,} and the frame closest to the centroid (\ie in color and texture) were used as the shot: the three frames were run through \dif{an} MTCNN face detector~\cite{zhang2016joint}, and for those without at least one face detection were assumed face-less scenes.
+Otherwise, the clips with face detections had as many as five more frames sampled and passed to the face detector, and then all faces were encoded and compared to the faces for members of the respective family in \ac{fiw}.
+Events were then recorded for the face tracks that \emph{matched} the subject of interest.
+Note that this could to quickly drop unwanted \dif{data} and reduce noise in events assumed by the other branches.